samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01139.md

 cancers the in human clinics, no such targeting systems are currently available for use in the dog.
-Antibodies utilized in the human clinics are not used in veterinary medicine because they are not canine in origin so will be rapidly rejected by the dog\'s immune system.
+Antibodies utilized in the human clinics are not used in veterinary medicine because they are not canine in origin so will be rapidly rejected by the dog's immune system.
 Furthemore, these antibodies may not cross-react with canine tumor molecules so will be ineffective in the canine system.